figofosandykata/tasksTrackerApi/README.md

 node log.js

 # Note
-I created file excercise.test.js to test all program with JEST I created file log.js to test all program and get the output from console
+I created file excercise.test.js to test all program with JEST.
+I created file log.js to test all program and get the output from console